mhagiwara/mhagiwara.github.io/content/index.md

 <p style="height: 24px;"></p>

+Personal Update (March 2026):

+Over the past few months, the cancer has progressed significantly, and the most recent chemotherapy didn’t work.
+After talking with my doctors and my family, I’ve decided to move to hospice care.

+Hospice care is end-of-life care that focuses on comfort and quality of life rather than continuing aggressive treatments.
+This means I’ll be prioritizing time with my family and taking care of my health.

+I also want to take a moment to thank everyone who has supported me and my family over the past three years.
+Your messages, encouragement, and simply staying in touch have meant a lot to us along the way.

+If you’d like to reach out, please don’t hesitate.
+I’m always happy to hear from friends.

+Also, I would greatly appreciate it if you could consider making a donation through [this GoFundMe link](https://www.gofundme.com/f/support-masato-and-his-family).
+I am also providing regular updates on [my CaringBridge page](https://www.caringbridge.org/visit/mhagiwara).

 Personal Update (January 2024): I was diagnosed with late-stage lung cancer in March 2023.
 Since then, I have been undergoing treatment, and my overall health conditions are currently stable.
 However, it's important to note that stage IV lung cancer typically carries a poor prognosis.
 I am currently raising funds for my family, which includes my wonderful wife and two lovely daughters, as well as for my medical expenses.

-I would greatly appreciate it if you could consider making a donation through [this GoFundMe link](https://www.gofundme.com/f/support-masato-and-his-family).
-I am also providing regular updates on [my CaringBridge page](https://www.caringbridge.org/visit/mhagiwara).

 Thank you for your kindness and support during this challenging time.